VidyasagarYadav499/cs-lab-exercises/README.md

 # cs-lab-exercises ᕙ(⇀‸↼‶)ᕗ
-Exercises and Questions from CS Lab.
+This repository contains exercises and questions from CS Lab, along with their solutions (source code).
+The index of exercises is located [here](https://github.com/VidyasagarYadav499/cs-lab-exercises/blob/main/Index.pdf).